cbuzby/cybrBSA/README.md

 ### Variant Table Processing

-All data to test is in the folder labeled TestData/.
-Please download to use.
+All data to test is in the folder [TestFiles]{https://github.com/cbuzby/cybrBSA/tree/main/TestFiles}.
+Please download all to use.

 The following file is a truncated version of the raw data which includes only Chr XI.
 For the full dataset, please visit [epicQTL](https://github.com/Siegallab/epicQTL) and replace `XI.SortedCat.vcf.output.table` with unzipped [rawdata](https://github.com/Siegallab/epicQTL/blob/main/BSA_Analysis/Input/AllCuSO4.REF_.SortedCat.vcf.output.zip)
 ```{r}